ceronman/blog/content/blog/my-experience-crafting-an-interpreter-with-rust.md

 One quick idea that crossed my mind was that perhaps I could skip the GC completely.
 If Rust can be memory safe without GC, perhaps I could use the same mechanisms to do the same for Lox.
 For example, using reference counted smart pointers.
 But I quickly discarded this idea.
 The Lox language doesn’t have the strict rules that Rust has; it’s easy to create cyclic data structures that would leak memory if implemented using reference counting.
 A GC is a must here.

-So I got an idea from a[very interesting talk at RustConf 2018 by Catherine West](https://www.youtube.com/watch?v=aKLntZcp27M&t=1960s).
+So I got an idea from a [very interesting talk at RustConf 2018 by Catherine West](https://www.youtube.com/watch?v=aKLntZcp27M&t=1960s).
 A common workaround in the Rust world to deal with graph-like structures with cycles is to use vector indices as some sort of pointer.
 I decided to study the code of some popular crates such as [id-arena](http://id-arena/) and [typed-arena](https://crates.io/crates/typed-arena) that use this concept in some way.
 But the main issue with _id-arena_ is that it doesn’t support deletion of individual objects because there is the risk of running into [the ABA problem](https://en.wikipedia.org/wiki/ABA_problem).
 This happens when you delete an object and later reuse its slot while there is a live reference somewhere, which will then be pointed to the wrong place in the vector.
 There are ways to solve this issue, such as using a [generational arena](https://crates.io/crates/generational-arena), but this felt like over-complicating things.

 One day I realized something that now feels so obvious that I’m almost ashamed to admit it: I am writing a garbage collector and its main job is to find objects with no references from the live parts of the program.
 This means that, if my GC works correctly, I should not worry about the ABA problem at all, because the GC would ensure that there will be no live references of the freed objects.